NeelDevenShah/AI-Avatar-Maker-App/readme.md

-# AI Avatar Maker
+# AI Avatar Maker App

-**AI Avatar Maker** is a Flutter-based application that allows users to create realistic human avatars using AI technology.
+**AI Avatar Maker App** is a Flutter-based application that allows users to create realistic human avatars using AI technology.
 By collecting user input and feeding it into a powerful AI model, the app generates human-like images based on the given prompt.
 The cloud architecture behind this app enables users to generate these images with a simple click, ensuring a smooth and efficient experience.

 ## Features